bucanero/apollo-vita/docs/README.md

 - [Zip](https://github.com/bucanero/zip) library
 - [dbglogger](https://github.com/bucanero/dbglogger) library

 Run `cmake . && make` to create a release build.
-If you want to include the latest save patches in your `.vpk` file, run `make createzip`.
+If you want to include the [latest save patches](https://github.com/bucanero/apollo-patches) in your `.vpk` file, run `make createzip`.

-To enable debug logging, build Apollo Save Tool with `make DEBUGLOG=1`.
+To enable debug logging, pass `-DAPOLLO_ENABLE_LOGGING=ON` argument to cmake.
 The application will send debug messages to UDP multicast address `239.255.0.100:30000`.
 To receive them you can use [socat][] on your computer:

     $ socat udp4-recv:30000,ip-add-membership=239.255.0.100:0.0.0.0 -

+You can also set the `PSVITAIP` environment variable to your Vita's IP address, and use `make send` to upload `eboot.bin` directly to the `ux0:app/NP0APOLLO` folder.

 # License